-i.
+h.
 Accounts receivable

 Accounts receivable includes Georgia Transmission's members' outstanding monthly billings as well as charges for wheeling revenues, which are carried at invoiced amounts.
-Management determined that all billings are collectible as billed and, thus, no allowance for doubtful accounts has been recorded.

-- 26 Selected Financial Data 27 Management's Discussion and Analysis of Financial Condition and Results of Operations - 43 Statements of Revenues and Expenses 43 Statements of Patronage Capital and Membership Fees 44 Balance Sheets 46 Statements of Capitalization - 47 Statements of Cash Flows 48 Notes to Financial Statements 58 Report of Management 59 Report of Independent Auditors j.
-Inventories k.
-Regulatory assets and liabilities
+As a result of our historical experiences, the short duration lifetime of our receivables and the short time horizon over which to consider expectations of future economic conditions, we have assessed that non-collection of the cost basis of our receivables is remote.
+During 2023, no credit losses were recognized on any receivables that arose from contracts with members or non-members.
+The balance of accounts receivable at December 31, 2021 was \$32.3 million.

+Contents

+23 Selected Financial Data

+24 Management's Discussion and Analysis of Financial Condition and Results of Operations

+40 Statements of Revenues and Expenses

+40 Statements of Patronage Capital and Membership Fees

+41 Balance Sheets

+43 Statements of Capitalization

+44 Statements of Cash Flows

+45 Notes to Financial Statements

+55 Report of Management

+56 Report of Independent Auditors

+i.
+Inventories